 One such trend that has found its way onto the catwalk this season, thanks to street smart kids from cities including London, New York, Stockholm and Tokyo, are trainers, sneaks, pumps or whatever other terminology you wish to use for this booming fashion trend.

 The Labels – tour-de-force In The Footwear Department

 From Raf Simons to Yohji Yamamoto (a true pioneer of the fusion between fashion and sportswear thanks to his Y-3 collaboration with Adidas which celebrates its 10th Anniversary this year), to the wonderful Valentino Camo trainers and hip Swedish brand Our Legacy, the trainer has become a tour-de-force in the footwear department of any self discerning gent.

-The great thing about trainers is there perpetual diversity with everything, and I mean everything, in your wardrobe: wear them with skinny or tapered jeans and the now must-have roll-up, team them up with a pair of chinos (may I be so bold to suggest some dusty pink or a washed blue number from the Levi’s Made & Crafted S/S ’13 collection), or with a pair of shorts – be it patterned swimmers or tailored shorts it’s neither here-nor-there, the choice is yours.
+The great thing about trainers is their perpetual diversity with everything, and I mean everything, in your wardrobe: wear them with skinny or tapered jeans and the now must-have roll-up, team them up with a pair of chinos (may I be so bold to suggest some dusty pink or a washed blue number from the Levi’s Made & Crafted S/S ’13 collection), or with a pair of shorts – be it patterned swimmers or tailored shorts it’s neither-here-nor-there, the choice is yours.

 Trainers With Suits

 Trainers even look great with a suit.
 I wouldn’t suggest wearing them to an interview (unless you work in the creative industry) or to your best mates wedding (unless you both work in the creative industry) but with a slimline suit, trainers really do look the business.
 They also look great in the summer months when you don’t have to wear them with socks.